 - Precise computer modelling of dial layout – lines, numerals, indices, signatures

-- Making typographic matrix for each layer printing
+- Creating a typographic matrix for each printing layer

-- Stripping off the dial plate, clean it down to the naked metal
+- Stripping off the dial plate and cleaning it down to the naked metal

 - New galvanic base layer – silver plating

-- Printing all layers of the dial, drying
+- Printing all layers of the dial, and then drying

 - Protection varnish

-After the dial is ready, we can mount it and make some final adjustments.
+After the dial is ready, we will mount it and make some final adjustments.

-Of course any original dial is more collectible than restored dial.
-We reprint the dials only in case of really significant damage, never recommend renewing the dial in basic restoration case.
+Of course, any original dial is much more of a collectible item than a restored dial.
+We reprint the dial sonly in case of really significant damage, and never recommend renewing the dial in basic restoration cases.